logo

 • Lowell

-The city of Lowell played a significant role in Thoreau's life, both as a place where he lectured multiple times and as an archetype of industrial expansion.
+Lowell figured significantly in Thoreau's life, both as a site of lectures and a symbol of industrial expansion.
 Read more...

 • Gloucester

-On December 20, 1848, Thoreau delivered "Economy-Illustrated by the Life of a Student," an early Walden lecture, at the Gloucester Lyceum.
-Read more...
+Thoreau delivered "Economy-Illustrated by the Life of a Student," an early Walden lecture, here on December 20, 1848, Read more...

 • South Danvers

-Thoreau delivered a lecture on his travels on Cape Cod at the South Danvers Lyceum on February 18, 1850.
+Thoreau lectured on his travels on Cape Cod at the South Danvers Lyceum on February 18, 1850.
 Read more...

 • Fitchburg